kas-lab/suave/README.md

 git submodule update --init --recursive
 ```

-Note that the script used to install prerequisites available in this
+Note that the script used to install prerequisites available for this
-version of ardusub do not work in Ubuntu 22.04.
-So you need to replace them before
+version of ArduSub does not work in Ubuntu 22.04.
+Therefore, you need to replace them before
-running ardusub.
-Install the ardupilot prerequisites:
+running ArduSub.
+To install the ArduPilot prerequisites, do the following.

+TODO: also `cd ~/` in the beginning?

 ```Bash
 cd ardupilot